LiamhMR/NodalAnalaysisAndGauss/README.md

 # NodalAnalaysis
-Circuit modelation and Gauss Elimination for solve circuits by node method
+Circuit modelation and Gauss Elimination for solve circuits by node method.
+Nov 2023.

 # Gauss Elimination for circuits nodal analysis
 I expanded the scope of a work designed for numerical methods.